Pros and Cons of Living Alone

-To live by yourself or to not live by yourself?
-That is the question.
-And unfortunately, there is no one answer.
+Basically, if ‘to live by yourself or not to live by yourself?’ is the question, maybe a shared-living space is an answer.

 Need groceries?
 Get it yourself.
 The bathroom drain is clogged?
 Go, get a plumber.
 The air-conditioner is not conditioning the air enough?
 Find an electrician.